Quantum vs. Classical Computers

 Conclusion:

 Quantum computing represents a major shift in technology.
-While it faces challenges, the potential benefits are enormous.
-As researchers work to overcome these obstacles, we can expect quantum computers to revolutionize fields like drug discovery, materials science, and artificial intelligence.
+While it faces challenges, the potential benefits are enormous, and we anticipate quantum computers will become increasingly practical by 2030 or so.
+As researchers work to overcome these obstacles, we can expect them to revolutionize fields like drug discovery, materials science, and artificial intelligence.
 The future of computing is bright, and quantum technology is set to play a crucial role in shaping it.

 References